fordest-technology/eduit/CODEBASE_SUMMARY.md

 ## Professional Codebase Analysis & Summary

-### Overview

-EduIT is a comprehensive, multi-tenant school management system developed by Fordest Technologies.
+EduIT is a comprehensive, multi-tenant school management system.
 Built with modern web technologies, it provides a complete solution for educational institutions to manage students, teachers, classes, attendance, results, payments, and administrative operations.

 ### Technology Stack